MikeMurf/ETL-Project--1/README.md

-### Please note that the ETL-Project-1 repository was created to overcome a problem with Mike's local Git repository and contains all of the files for assessment for the ETL assignment.
-All the project work was originally conducted in the - MikeMurf/ETL-Project-0 repository and should be used for a view of the project team's collaborative work.
+### Please note that the ETL-Project-0 repository was created for assessment and to overcome a problem with Mike's local Git repository.
+This ETL-Project-1 repository contains all of the team's collaborative files for the assignment.
+All the project work was originally conducted in this - MikeMurf/ETL-Project-1 repository and should be used for a view of the project team's collaborative work.
 Many thanks.

-# Project-2
-## Extract, Transform, and Load Project for the Monash Data Analytical Bootcamp
+### Extract, Transform, and Load Project for the Monash Data Analytical Bootcamp

 ### 1. Project Overview:
 The project was initiated to satisfy the requirements of the Extract, Transform, and Load assignment for the Monash Data Analytical Bootcamp.